A younger cousin recently called me to ask whether he should take a personal loan to clear his credit card dues.

 Since your monthly EMI (upper) capacity is Rs 25,000, you can opt for any tenure that has an EMI less than that.
 And I know it might seem attractive to opt for longer tenure so that your monthly EMI outgo is low.

 But never do that.
 The longer your loan tenure, the more interest you pay.
 Have a look at the total interest you pay on Rs 4 lac personal loan during various tenures:

 - 3 Year tenure – Rs 99,181

 - 4 Year tenure – Rs 1.34 lac

 - 5 Year tenure – Rs 1.71 lac

 These days, there are several personal loan EMI calculator available online.
 These calculators not only show the loan EMI but also tell you the total loan interest payable throughout the loan tenure.
 So I suggest you spend some time on the calculators and play with various options.
 It will give you a clear picture of the personal loan you can afford and how to go about it.

 No doubt the personal loan tenure you choose should be such that the monthly loan EMI should be affordable and comfortable for you to manage during the full tenor and not just initially.

 But don’t forget one thing.

-Try to chose an EMI that is comfortable for you but not too comfortable Ideally, you should also try to keep the loan tenure as short as possible.
+Try to choose an EMI that is comfortable for you but not too comfortable Ideally, you should also try to keep the loan tenure as short as possible.
 So that you can reduce your total interest burden during the loan tenor.
 Although your EMIs for a short-tenor loan would be higher than a longer-tenure loan, it makes mathematical sense to reduce your total interest outgo.